Course Outline

 • Web penetration testing for government websites and applications

-Exploitation and Client Side Attack
+Exploitation and Client Side Attack Techniques

-• Exploiting browser vulnerabilities in governmental systems
+• Exploiting browser vulnerabilities in government systems

 • Using fuzzing techniques to identify vulnerabilities in government software

-• Phishing passwords from public sector users
+• Phishing passwords from government employees

-• Generating backdoors for secure government testing environments
+• Generating backdoors for government systems

 Firewall Testing